KaitlynYip/CompS461F-Group4/README.md

 # Improved Zero-Shot Classification through Efficient CLIP-Based Vision-Language Fusion
 This repository contains the implementation, evaluation scripts, and performance logs for our research on a lightweight zero-shot image classification algorithm.
 By optimizing the CLIP (Contrastive Language-Image Pre-training) architecture, we provide a solution that balances high classification performance with  computational efficiency.

+You may visit our general field of demo model through this link: https://huggingface.co/spaces/Kaitlyn080544/COMPS461F_Group4_General_Demo

 Dataset: